LightWeightCodeWorks/Discord-YouTube-Alerts-Bot/README.md

 - More testing if this code is good for multiple servers/guilds (great for use with only one Discord bot)
 - Occassional updates to frequency checks (Well optimized with API already but check for issues now ad then)
 - Creating custom messages when the bot shares a new video (This is currently in discussion)
+- One more slash command to update the cron - time to check for video activity regularly?
+Leverage your own API key usage. (will make it easy to update by providing a time that converts it into a cron time into the code)

 ## What should the Environment Variables be like? (the .env file you must add yourself)